-Community Infrastructure Levy Charging Schedule Adoption status Not adopted - no firm decision can be made at this time pending a better understanding of the Government's potential future proposals to introduce a national Infrastructure Levy (IL) as set out in the Planning White Paper in August 2020.
-Until such time as the future Government direction is known, this decision is held in abeyance.
-In the meantime, infrastructure will continue to be funded through Section 106 Agreements.
+Community Infrastructure Levy Charging Schedule Adoption status Not adopted.
+No decision has been made on this matter, with the focus being on taking the Local Plan through to its next stage.
+The matter will be reviewed as the Local Plan moves towards the Pre-Submission version, having regard to the Government's stated intention to replaced CIL and Section 106 Agreements with an Infrastructure Levy.
 If a decision is made to move towards CIL, then a timetable for the relevant stages of this will be provided.
-Purpose If a decision is made to adopt, it would be to set a standard, up-front and non-negotiable charge to be paid by developers, levied on the basis of the additional area of development proposed.
+Purpose If a decision is made to adopt, it would be to set a standard,

+Community Infrastructure Levy Charging Schedule up-front and non-negotiable charge to be paid by developers, levied on the basis of the additional area of development proposed.
 CIL would not replace S106 contributions entirely, but these would need to be related to the specific circumstances of the development site.
-The Council would be responsible for setting the charge, collecting the levy and distributing a proportion to other organisations that provide community infrastructure, such as Kent County Council and town and parish councils or other appropriate
+The Council would be responsible for setting the charge, collecting the levy and distributing a proportion to other organisations that provide community infrastructure, such as Kent County Council and town and parish councils or other appropriate bodies.

-Community

-Infrastructure Levy Charging Schedule

-bodies.
 If a decision is made not to adopt, and in the intervening period, funding for infrastructure will continue to be secured through the use of Section 106 Agreements.
 Geographical coverage Whole borough.
 Consideration would be given to whether it is appropriate to apply a standard charge across the whole borough or set different rates for different areas.
 Evidence requirements Infrastructure Delivery Plan to demonstrate that new development can be supported by necessary infrastructure; and to identify priority projects to benefit from CIL funding.
 CIL viability assessment to estimate what would be a robust CIL charge in this area.

-Production Lead officer

-Planning Policy Manager Internal resource

-Planning Policy Team

-External resource

-Specialist consultants, Kent County Council and other external infrastructure and service providers.

-Indicative timetable Evidence base

-2018-2020

-Draft prepared

-As set out above, a timetable will be provided if the Council decides to progress towards CIL.
+Production Lead officer As the Planning Policy Manager position remains vacant, the Head of Planning Services Internal resource Planning Policy Team External resource Specialist consultants, Kent County Council and other external infrastructure and service providers.
+Indicative timetable Evidence base 2018-2020 Draft prepared As set out above, a timetable will be provided if the Council decides to progress towards CIL.
 Consultation See above

+Community Infrastructure Levy Charging Schedule

 Examination

 See above

 Adoption

 See above

-Community Infrastructure Levy Charging Schedule